chand1012/clive/README.md

 - There should be a cleanup step at the end to remove any intermediate files.
   - This can be disabled via a `--no-cleanup` flag.
 - The config file is optional, but either config or command line arguments must be provided.

+## Roadmap

+- [ ] Get initial clipping working
+- [ ] Add a step to merge overlapping clips
+- [ ] Add the ability to cut out silence
+- [ ] Add LLM support for more complex operations